Asymptotically Achieving Centralized Rate on the Decentralized Network MISO Channel: Zero-Forcing Precoding

 \begin{definition}[Consistency] Consider two TXs, each endowed with a different CSI.
-Suppose that the precoder of TX~$1$ depends on the decision at TX~$2$ such that we can write $\bT_1$ as $\bT_1 = f(\bHH\expo,\ g(\bHH\expt))$, where $f,\, g,$ are generic functions.
-In a D-CSIT setting, TX~$1$ has not access to $\bHH\expt$.
+Suppose that the precoder of TX~$1$ depends on the decision at TX~$2$ such that we can write $\bT_1$ as $\bT_1 = f(\bHH\expo,\ g(\bHH\expt))$, where $f,\, g$ are generic functions.
+In a D-CSIT setting, TX~$1$ has no access to $\bHH\expt$.
 Let us assume that TX~$1$ estimates $g(\bHH\expt)$ from $\bHH\expo$ as $\hat{g}(\bHH\expo)$.
 Then, the computation is said to be \emph{Consistent} if and only if $\hat{g}(\bHH\expo)=g(\bHH\expt)$.
-Otherwise, it is said to be \emph{Inconsistent}. \end{definition} \begin{definition}[Power Outage] Let TX~$j$ compute a precoding matrix $\bT_j$ such that, for a given function $f$ and value A, the precoding matrix fulfills that $f(\bT_j) = A$.
-Then, TX~$j$ is said to be in \emph{Power Outage} if and only if the precoder $\bT_j$ obtained from computing $f(\bT_j) = A$ exceeds the instantaneous power constraint. \end{definition} In other words, the concept of \emph{consistency} in Definition~\ref{def:consistency} stresses the fact that the TXs should precode in a coherent manner with respect to the actions of the other TXs.
-In turn, the concept of \emph{Power Outage} reflects that even with a perfect knowledge of the precoder applied at other TXs, a certain TX may not be able to reduce the interference if the required power overpasses the instantaneous power constraint.
-Throughout this document, we will be interested on the cases in which the precoding is \emph{both} consistent and \emph{feasible}: \begin{definition}[Feasible Consistency] Two TXs apply a \emph{Feasible Consistent} precoder if the precoding coefficients are \emph{Consistent} and there is not \emph{Power Outage}. \end{definition} One of our contributions is to show that these limitations can be overcome by encouraging \emph{consistency} among the different TXs, at the cost of reducing the accuracy of precoding at some TXs.
+Otherwise, it is said to be \emph{Inconsistent}. \end{definition} \begin{definition}[Power Outage] \cmtblu{Let $\bT_j$ denote the linear precoding matrix computed at TX~$j$.
+For any precoder $\bT_j$, a power outage occurs if the instantaneous power constraint is violated.} \end{definition} In other words, the concept of \emph{consistency} in Definition~\ref{def:consistency} stresses the fact that the TXs should precode in a coherent manner with respect to the actions of the other TXs.
+In turn, the concept of \emph{Power Outage} reflects that even if a certain TX acquires a perfect knowledge of the precoder applied at all the other TXs, it may not be able to reduce the interference if the power required for that action overpasses the instantaneous power constraint.
+Throughout this document, we will be interested in the cases in which the precoding is \emph{both consistent} and \emph{feasible}: \begin{definition}[Feasible Consistency] Several TXs apply a \emph{Feasible Consistent} precoder if the precoding coefficients are \emph{Consistent} and there is no \emph{Power Outage}. \end{definition} One of our contributions is to show that these limitations can be overcome by encouraging \emph{consistency} among the different TXs, at the cost of reducing the precision of precoding at some~TXs.